 Robot Simulation Software

 All the main robot manufacturers have simulation software allowing the proving out of a proposed cell permitting confirmation of reach and cycle time.
-Also withing robot simulation we find CAD-CAM software which will be application-specific allowing the generation of the robot programs without the need for hand teaching.
-In the case of CAM software, this will allow the importation of the CAD data of workpieces, end of arm tooling and the environment.
+Also withing robot simulation we find CAD-CAM software allowing the generation of the robot programs without the need for hand teaching.
+In the case of CAM software, this will allow the importation of the CAD.
+Such as CAD data of workpieces, end of arm tooling and the environment.
 From this, we have the possibility to produce application-specific trajectories for loading directly into the robot.

 Phoenix has simulation software for all robot manufacturers and we always carry out reach testing and handling time analysis when proposing a robot cell solution.
 We also have many years of experience working with the main CAD-CAM software packages.